bytelazy/classification-sdk/docs/session_history.md

 2. **Pull + ETag + Cache Strategy** – The SDK does not hardcode business rules.
 Instead, it polls a remote policy service.
 ETag headers avoid downloading unchanged rules, while local disk caching ensures the SDK continues to function if the network or service is unavailable.
 Bootstrap rules are bundled inside the JAR as a last resort.

-3. **Mock Policy Service** – To simulate dynamic rule updates, we built a Spring Boot application that returns `rules.json` with an ETag header.
-When the JSON file changes, the service automatically reloads it and updates the ETag.
-This allowed us to test the SDK’s hot update mechanism without a real backend.
+3. **Policy Backend** – A backend with in‐memory storage, service and controller layers that can create, read, update, delete, approve and publish policies.
+It also exposes a ruleset feed at `/api/v1/rules` for SDK clients, using ETag headers for efficient polling.
+The backend is configured for Java 8 via Spring Boot 2.7.18.

-4. **Policy Backend** – To go beyond the mock service, a more sophisticated backend was added.
-It includes in‐memory storage, service and controller layers, and can create, read, update, delete, approve and publish policies.
-An operator UI built with Thymeleaf illustrates how policies might be managed in production.
-This backend is also configured for Java 8 via Spring Boot 2.7.18.
+4. **SDK Client Mock** – A small Spring Boot service that calls the SDK directly to classify posted text.
+It demonstrates the SDK integration surface without mocking the backend.

 5. **Extended Rule Engine** – Originally the engine only supported regex matchers.
 Fuzzy matching (based on Levenshtein distance) and dictionary matching were introduced.
 These additions are implemented in `FuzzyMatcher` and `DictionaryMatcher` classes and integrated into `DetectionEngine`.
 Documentation (`advanced_rule_engine.md`) explains how to add further matchers.

 6. **Documentation Suite** – A comprehensive set of Markdown documents was added to the `docs` folder.
 They cover architecture, integration, backend usage, rule engine internals, the operator frontend, and recommendations for future extensions.

-7. **Spring Boot Version Compatibility** – A compile error occurred when building the mock and backend services under Java 8 due to using Spring Boot 3.x (which requires Java 17).
-To resolve this, both `mock-policy-service` and `policy-backend` were downgraded to **Spring Boot 2.7.18**.
+7. **Spring Boot Version Compatibility** – A compile error occurred when building the backend services under Java 8 due to using Spring Boot 3.x (which requires Java 17).
+To resolve this, the Spring Boot modules were downgraded to **Spring Boot 2.7.18**.
 The `spring-boot-maven-plugin` now specifies `${spring.boot.version}` as its version to ensure compatibility with JDK 8.
 You can now run `mvn clean install -Dmaven.test.skip=true` in each module without encountering class file version mismatches.

 ## How to Continue

 * **Explore the source code** – See the `classification-sdk` module for core rule‐execution logic, caching, configuration and matching.
-The `policy-backend` and `mock-policy-service` modules illustrate how to host rules and manage policies.
+The `policy-backend` module hosts rules and manages policies, while the `sdk-client-mock` module demonstrates integrating the SDK.

 * **Read the documentation** – The `docs` folder contains architecture diagrams, API guides, integration tips and advanced engine topics.
 These docs are essential for understanding how the system is intended to work and how to extend it.